 If you’re always using the same tools, your calligraphy creation can get pretty stale.
 That’s why I’m always trying out different ink and paper combinations!
 No need to buy anything new: you can vary your supplies economically.
 For example, try making your own stationery out of an interesting paper, which you can write on directly with ink.
 You can also consider using non-traditional liquids as ink, like strongly-brewed coffee or tea.

 Calligraphy should be a fun and relaxing activity, not something that you don’t look forward to or resent.
 To that end, you shouldn’t force yourself to write if you’re not feeling it.
 If you’d rather spend your free time on a particular day getting out in nature, trying out a recipe, or reading a book, do it!
-Balancing activities will make your time with your dip pen that much sweeter when you can get back to it.
+Balancing activities will make your time with your pointed pen that much sweeter when you can get back to it.

 I sometimes feel like Zoolander talking about his new “Blue Steel” look when I launch into calligraphy style talk.
 But, honestly: writing in the same style over and over can get boring, which is why I suspect that modern calligraphy has risen in popularity.
 There are days where you’ll feel like writing elegant, traditional words, and you should give in to that!
 Other days, you might want to write something that looks a little less structured, and that’s perfect, too.
 After all, calligraphy is just another art form that provides a way to express yourself!